MU1147-LEGEND/qtec-task/README.md

 If you encounter port conflicts:

 -   Frontend (Vite): Change port in `vite.config.js`
--   Backend (JSON Server): Use `npx json-server ./backend/db.json --port 3001`
+-   Backend (JSON Server): Use `npx json-server ./backend/db.json --port 3000`

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

 ## 📝 License

 This project is created for QTEC technical assessment purposes.

-## 📞 Support

-If you encounter any issues or have questions, please create an issue in the repository or contact the development team.

----

-**Happy Coding! 🎉**